orbitdb/field-manual/01_Tutorial/06_Identity_Permission.md

 As we've stated before, security-minded people reading this tutorial, or even approaching the distributed industry as a whole, tend to think that this is a wild west full of cowboys who throw caution to the wind while they create systems with security holes you can run a stampede of cattle through.

 They're right.
-OrbitDB and IPFS are still _alpha software_, there have been security flaws discovered, reported, and disclosed and there.
+OrbitDB and IPFS are _alpha software in an alpha industry_, there have been security flaws discovered, reported, and disclosed and there.
 Even so far in our app, the databases you have created in this tutorial are only write-protected via a static ACL.

 This has the following implications: